abernicchia-heroku/cnb-chromium-buildpack/README.md

    [[io.buildpacks.group]]
    uri = "heroku/deb-packages"
    ```
-3. The above directives are required to install chormium and its dependant libraries required at runtime
 4. Use CHROMIUM_VERSION to specify a chromium version.
+It can be set in the project.toml or as a Heroku env var (see https://devcenter.heroku.com/articles/build-time-config-vars).
 Supported versions are listed here https://playwright.dev/docs/release-notes
 4. Commit and push to Heroku

 ## Create a local OCI image